william-masdon-oracle/ai-gpu-solutions/ml_with_argo_workflows/train_and_validation/train_and_validate.md

 1. SSH back into the operator and into the **ml_training_medical_images** directory.

+2. Install the requirements for the validation script using the following command:

+    `pip3.10 install -r requirements.txt`

-2. Execute the validate_model.py file using the following command:
+3. Execute the validate_model.py file using the following command:

     `python3.10 validate_model.py`

-3. The script validates against the images that were used for training and will return how accurate was the training.
+4. The script validates against the images that were used for training and will return how accurate was the training.

 This concludes our ML pipeline using OCI and Argo workflows.